BigWheel92/Binary-Search-Tree/README.md

 	void insert(k const  key, v const value)   :   insert a value with the specific key.

-	v* search(k const key)     :  Find the value which has the given key.
+	v* search(k const key)     :  Find the value of the node which has the given key.

 	void inorderPrintKeys() : print keys in inorder fashion.